Lena Horne Theatre Information

 In 2000, the interior was refurbished with restored decorative finishes by EverGreene Architectural Arts.
 The theatre is now once again illuminated by the original chandelier that had been removed 40 years ago.
 Currently, it has 1,069 seats and is considered one of the best theatres in New York city.

 Waitress set the box office record for the Brooks Atkinson Theatre, grossing $1,608,292 in the week ending on January 21, 2018, over 8 performances.
 Additionally, Sara Bareilles began her return run, performing as the show’s main character, Jenna, alongside singer Jason Mraz.

 For more information on the Brooks Atkinson Theater please read these additional pages:

-Read about parking options and rules at the Brooks Atkinson Theatre.
+Read about parking options and rules at the Lena Horne Theatre.

 Read about our ticket guarantee and refund policies.

 View the venue seating chart for most major events.